 How can you help yourself?

 If the above sounds like you, then first of all, I’m so sorry.
 Anxiety is crap as it is but health anxiety can be all consuming, all debilitating and life ruining.
 A couple of Sundays ago, I literally laid in bed and stared at the wall all day long because I couldn’t bring myself to do anything.
+Of course living a healthier lifestyle should be the first thing we do.

-And honestly?
+But honestly?
 I’ve not got to the bottom of this question yet.
 I definitely don’t have all the answers.
 However the NHS website suggests a few handy things for coping with health anxiety:

 – Keeping a diary of all the times you check, ask for reassurance or look online for information